+Data / Parameter: Project Campaign Length, CL n

+Data unit: Ton 100% HNO 3

+Description: The project campaign length for the nth campaign (CL_n) is defined as the nitric acid produced during the nth campaign (see project Nitric Acid Production)

+Source of data to be Production logs of Fosfertil Cubatão NAP 4.

+used:

+Value of data applied 81,466 ton 100% HNO 3

+for the purpose of

+calculating expected

+emission reductions in

+section B.5

-Data / Parameter: Project Campaign Length, CL n Data unit: Ton 100% HNO 3 Description: The project campaign length for the nth campaign (CL_n) is defined as the nitric acid produced during the nth campaign (see project Nitric Acid Production) Source of data to be Production logs of Fosfertil Piaçaguera NAP 2. used: Value of data applied 49,734 ton 100% HNO 3 for the purpose of calculating expected emission reductions in section B.5 Description of Daily production is measured by using a flow meter (Magnetic head principle), measurement methods and correcting by the average of several concentration checkups performed in and procedures to be analytical lab. applied: QA/QC procedures to Mass balance at the end product storage tanks is performed on a monthly basis; be applied: cross checking of production from mass balance with direct flow measurement is performed routinely.
-Critical instruments are calibrated on a routinely basis according to the quality assurance system of the plant Any comment: Measured during a complete campaign before project implementation to properly characterize baseline emissions factor.
+Description of measurement methods and procedures to be applied: Daily production is measured by using a very accurate magnetic flow meter, and eventually checkups are performed comparing its result with measures obtained by one calibrated mass flow meter that acts as support NAP4 produces nitric acid at two concentrations (53% and 61%); analyses of concentrations of the nitric acid productions are accomplished (6 analyses for each concentration of produced nitric acid).
+These calculations are used on the mass balance calculations, the daily production is reported in total mass of 100% nitric acid QA/QC procedures to be applied: Mass balance at the end product storage tanks is performed on a monthly basis; cross checking of production from mass balance with direct flow measurement is performed routinely.
+Critical instruments are calibrated on a routinely basis according to the quality assurance system of the plant (ISO 9000).
+Any comment: Measured during a complete campaign before project implementation to properly characterize baseline emissions factor.
 Calculated once at the end of the project campaign

 Data / Parameter: Project Gauze Supplier, GS n

 Data unit: Umicore

 Description: Gauze supplier for the project campaign

-Source of data to be Procurement offices of Fosfertil Piaçaguera NAP 2.
+Source of data to be Procurement offices of Fosfertil Cubatão NAP 4.

 used:

 Value of data applied Umicore

 for the purpose of

 calculating expected

 emission reductions in

 section B.5

 Description of Cover of supply contract or bill for gauzes for project campaigns, or equivalent

 measurement methods document to prove commercial transaction.

 and procedures to be

 applied:

 QA/QC procedures to None

 be applied:

 Any comment: Recording each campaign

 Data / Parameter: Project Gauze Composition, GC n

 Data unit: % precious metals (Platinum, Rhodium, Palladium)

 Description: Gauze composition for the project campaign

 Source of data to be Nitric plant procurement office and gauze Supplier technical service

 used: department.

-Value of data applied Pt 95%, Rh 5%
+Value of data applied Pt 92%, Rh 8%

 for the purpose of

 calculating expected

 emission reductions in

 section B.5

-Description of Section of supply contract for gauzes that specifies the technical characteristics

-measurement methods agreed during baseline campaign.
-If necessary, additional data could be

-and procedures to be requested to supplier's technical service office in order to provide complete
+Description of measurement methods and procedures to be Section of supply contract for gauzes that specifies the technical characteristics agreed during baseline campaign.
+If necessary, additional data could be requested to supplier's technical service office in order to provide complete

 applied: technical profile of gauzes.

 QA/QC procedures to None

 be applied:

 Any comment: Recording each campaign